Insurance in the United States: Types

 Reinsurance is usually treated as a separate category from the above types.

 Institutions

 Various associations, government agencies, and companies serve the insurance industry in the United States.
-The National Association of Insurance Commissioners provides models for standard state insurance law, and provides services for its members, which are the state insurance departments or divisions.
-Many insurance providers use the Insurance Services Office, which produces standard policy forms and rating loss costs and then submits these documents on the behalf of member insurers to the state insurance departments or divisions.
+The National Association of Insurance Commissioners (NAIC) provides models for standard state insurance law, and provides services for its members, which are the state insurance departments or divisions.
+Many insurance providers use the Insurance Services Office (ISO), which produces standard policy forms and rating loss costs and then submits these documents on the behalf of member insurers to the state insurance departments or divisions.